-Key to the survival of the plantation during the guerrilla war was my aunt Sally Clark Herrera.
-Her tenacity and courage is commendable in a time when many farms ceased to operate.
-We remember with incredulity and a smile how she would pack her pick-up and drive four hours through hostile roads, and military blockades to ensure the survival of the farm.
+The key to the survival of the farm during the guerrilla war was my aunt Sally Clark Herrera.
+Her tenacity and courage was commendable in a time when many farms ceased to operate.
+We remember with incredulity how she would pack coffee into her pick-up truck and drive four hours through hostile roads and military blockades to ensure the lasting success of the farm.

-The past 20 years, during the recovery of the country of the devastating internal struggle, the fight of survival has been a continuing effort to elevate our quality; replacing plants vulnerable to plagues with other coffee varietals that are more resistant to rust, all while maintaining good cup quality.
+Over the past 20 years, during the recovery of the country from the devastating internal struggle, the fight for survival has been a continuing effort to elevate our quality by replacing plants vulnerable to plagues with other coffee varietals that are more resistant to rust, all while maintaining good cup quality.
 Under the shade of our Inga trees, we grow Catuai, Caturra, Catimor and Sarchimor.

-More than 300 people from the surrounding community are employed throughout the harvesting season to hand pick the bright red cherries, and another 60 people tend to the coffee plants year-long to assure a high-quality harvest sustained for many years to come.
+More than 300 people from the surrounding community are employed throughout the harvesting season to hand pick the bright red cherries, and another 60 people tend to the coffee plants all year-long to ensure a high-quality harvest sustained for many years to come.

-Today the family business is managed by Stephanie Stillman Clark and her four sisters.
-Mother of five children (including Titi Bauer), Stephanie has continued the legacy of the family business and the example of past generations.
+Today, the family business is managed by Stephanie Stillman Clark and her four sisters.
+Mother of five children, Stephanie has continued the legacy of the family business and the example of past generations.

 SIZE: 320 manzanas (approx. 550.4 acres)